Estonia VAT Explained: Rates, Registration Thresholds, and Reporting Requirements

 Either way, the registration form must be submitted to the Estonian Tax and Customs Board via email or paper.

-Estonia VAT Registration for Foreign Businesses
+Estonia VAT Registration for Foreign BusinessesÂ

 However, these non-Estonian businesses can complete this process through a tax representative.
-Moreover, appointing a tax representative is mandatory for non-EU businesses, whereas it is optional for EU-based businesses.
+Moreover, appointing a tax representative is mandatory for non-EU businesses, whereas it is optional for EU-based companies.
+One exemption from mandatory VAT registration for foreign businesses is when they make zero-rated supplies in Estonia, such as goods supplied through the free zone or a customs warehouse.

 VAT Returns in Estonia

 All VAT-registered taxable persons, domestic and non-resident, must submit VAT returns by the 20th day of the month following the taxable period.
-The general rule is that monthly VAT returns are filed electronically, but there are also rules related to quarter VAT returns.
+The general rule is that monthly VAT returns are filed electronically, but there are also rules related to quarterly VAT returns.
 In addition, a paper VAT return may be filed under exceptional circumstances and upon approval by the Tax Authorities.

 Penalties for Failure to File Tax Return

+Not acting in accordance with the rules set out in VAT law and other related bylaws will undoubtedly result in penalties and fines being imposed on taxable persons.
+Fines and penalties vary depending on the type of misconduct.
 Therefore, registering late for VAT may lead to a maximum penalty of EUR 3,200, whereas penalties of up to EUR 2,000 are defined for late submission of a VAT return or late payment.
 Also, filing an incorrect VAT return may result in a penalty of up to EUR 3,200.

-VAT Rules for Electronically Supplied Services
+VAT Rules for Electronically Supplied ServicesÂ

 Taxability Rules for ESS: